 The FDA has approved a REMS for extended release, or ER, and long acting, or LA, opioid drugs formulated with the active ingredients fentanyl, hydromorphone, methadone, morphine, oxycodone, oxymorphone, and others as part of a federal initiative to address prescription drug abuse and misuse, or the ER/LA opioid REMS.
-One of the primary goals of the ER/LA opioid REMS is to ensure that the benefits of these drugs continue to outweigh the risks.
+In September 2017, the FDA announced that immediate-release, or IR, opioid drugs will be subject to the same REMS as ER/LA opioids.
+One of the primary goals of the REMS is to ensure that the benefits of these drugs continue to outweigh the risks.

-The ER/LA opioid REMS introduces new safety measures designed to reduce risks and improve the safe use of ER/LA opioids, while continuing to provide access to these medications for patients in pain.
-The ER/LA opioid REMS applies to more than 20 companies that manufacture opioid analgesics.
-Under the ER/LA opioid REMS, companies are required to make education programs available to prescribers based on the FDA Blueprint for Prescriber Education for Extended Release and Long Acting Opioid Analgesics.
+The REMS introduces new safety measures designed to reduce risks and improve the safe use of opioids, while continuing to provide access to these medications for patients in pain.
+The REMS applies to more than 20 companies that manufacture opioid analgesics.
+Under the REMS, companies are required to make education programs available to prescribers based on the FDA Blueprint for Prescriber Education for Extended Release and Long Acting Opioid Analgesics.
 It is expected that companies will meet this obligation by providing educational grants to continuing education providers, who will develop and deliver the training.
-The ER/LA opioid REMS also requires companies to distribute FDA-approved educational materials to prescribers and patients on the safe use of these drugs.
-The companies must perform periodic assessments of the implementation of the ER/LA opioid REMS and the success of the program in meeting its goals.
+The REMS also requires companies to distribute FDA-approved educational materials to prescribers and patients on the safe use of these drugs.
+The companies must perform periodic assessments of the implementation of the REMS and the success of the program in meeting its goals.
 The FDA will review these assessments and may require additional elements to achieve the goals of the program.

 If the FDA determines that a REMS is necessary during review of an application, the drug sponsor must agree to the REMS plan at the time of approval.
-As part of its approval of the Xtampza NDA, the FDA indicated that the REMS requirement for ER/LA opioids will apply to Xtampza.
-The REMS includes a Medication Guide that is dispensed with each prescription, physician training based on FDA-identified learning objectives, audits to ensure that the FDA's learning objectives are addressed in the physician trainings, letters to prescribing physicians, professional organizations and state licensing entities alerting each to the REMS, and the establishment of a call center to provide more information about the REMS.
+Xtampza has been subject to the REMS requirement since its approval.
+REMS includes a Medication Guide that is dispensed with each prescription, physician training based on FDA-identified learning objectives, audits to ensure that the FDA's learning objectives are addressed in the physician trainings, letters to prescribing physicians, professional organizations and state licensing entities alerting each to the REMS, and the establishment of a call center to provide more information about the REMS.
 We anticipate that our future product candidates will also be subject to these REMS requirements.
-There may be increased cost, administrative burden and potential liability associated with the marketing and sale of these types of product candidates subject to the ER/LA opioid REMS requirements, which could reduce the commercial benefits to us from the sale of these product candidates.
+There may be increased cost, administrative burden and potential liability associated with the marketing and sale of these types of product candidates subject to the REMS requirements, which could reduce the commercial benefits to us from the sale of these product candidates.